WilliamYu-TW/WilliamYu-TW/README.md

 ### Hi there 👋

-I'm William, a Software Engineer who loves to solve problems by utilising my expertises😄
+I'm William, a Software Engineer who loves to solve problems by utilising my knowledge😄

 - 🔭 I’m currently doing my Master degree of IT
 - 🌱 I’m currently learning Artificial Intelligence and Flutter!